-- If you must work beneath the raised machine or working equipment, always use wood blocks, jack-stands or other rigid and stable supports.
-Never get under the machine or working equipment if they are not sufficiently supported.
-This procedure is especially important when working on hydraulic cylinders. - Be careful with the high-pressure grease In the track adjuster, the grease has been injected under high pressure.
+- If you must work with the raised machine or working equipment, securely support the machine or working equipment by using arm stopper, wood blocks, jack-stands or safety poles.
+Failure to do so may cause a serious injury or death. - Be careful with the high-pressure grease In the track adjuster, the grease has been injected under high pressure.
 If the tension is adjusted without following the prescribed procedure, the grease discharge valve may fly off, resulting in injury. - Loosen the grease discharge valve slowly.
 Do not turn it more than one turn. - Do not put your face, arms, legs or body in front of the grease discharge valve. - If grease does not come out when the grease discharge valve is loosened, the valve is faulty.
 Ask a Takeuchi service agent for repair.

-- 1. Lower the lift arms and tilt the bucket forward to raise the front of the machine off the ground as far as it will go. - Measure the clearance between the center track roller tread and the surface of the track where it makes contact with the roller
+- 1. Lower the lift arms and tilt the bucket forward to raise the front of the machine off the ground as far as it will go. - Measure the clearance between the center track roller tread and the surface of the track where it makes contact with the roller.